syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Populating-data-source.md

 ## String collection

-The segmented control provides the collection of strings as a data source.
+The segmented control provides a collection of strings as a data source.

 {% highlight c# %}
 public override void ViewDidLoad()